-Ikuko Mizuno began her violin training at age five, entering the Toho‑Gakuen School of Music in her native Tokyo and going on to win First Prize in a national violin competition for high school students.
+Ikuko Mizuno began her violin training at age five, entering the Toho‑Gakuen School of Music in her native Tokyo and went on to win first prize in a national violin competition for high school students.
 She was a prizewinner in Japan's prestigious NHK Mainichi Shimbun Competition.
-Ms. Mizuno came to the United States as a winner of the Spaulding Award, enabling her to study with Roman Totenberg at Boston University, where she received her master's degree and was named a member of the honorary society Phi Kappa Lambda.
-In 2002 the Boston University College of Fine Arts awarded her the Distinguished Alumni Award.
+Mizuno came to the United States as a winner of the Spaulding Award, enabling her to study with Roman Totenberg at Boston University, where she received her master's degree and was named a member of the honorary society Phi Kappa Lambda.
+In 2002 the Boston University College of Fine Arts awarded her the distinguished alumni award.
 In addition, she was a fellowship student at the Tanglewood Music Center.
-In Japan, Ms. Mizuno's teachers included Jeanne Isnard, Toshiya Etoh, and Saburo Sumi in Tokyo; she studied chamber music with Hideo Saito.
-Ms. Mizuno also studied at the Accademia Musicale Chigiana in Siena, Italy, with Franco Gulli and at the Geneva Conservatory with Henryk Szeryng.
-She holds diplomas from both of those institutions.
+In Japan, Mizuno's teachers included Jeanne Isnard, Toshiya Etoh, and Saburo Sumi in Tokyo; she also studied chamber music with Hideo Saito.
+Mizuno also holds diplomas from the Accademia Musicale Chigiana in Siena, Italy, where she studied with Franco Gulli, and the Geneva Conservatory where she studied with Henryk Szeryng.
 While in Italy and Switzerland, she performed on radio and television.